YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOCHLEFT, Unhandled condition exception (all handlers exhausted) process terminating

-Run Time Fatal: This indicates an internal error in handling of error conditions in YottaDB.
+Run Time Fatal: This indicates an internal error in the handling of error conditions in YottaDB.

 Action: Report the entire incident context with the complete operator log generated to your YottaDB support channel.